JodieC9/BIS15W2024_jcheun/homework/lab7_hw.md

 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.
 ```

-After thoroughly going through the amniota data, we see a common pattern of -999 iterations being used as NA placeholders in various variables.
-As such, we can deal with these -999 values in advance by specifying all the values we want R to consider and replace with NA before the data gets loaded into R Studio for us to use.
+After thoroughly going through the `amniota` data, we see a common pattern of "-999" iterations being used as NA placeholders in various variables.
+As such, we can deal with these "-999" values in advance by specifying all the values we want R to consider and replace with NA before the data gets loaded into R Studio for us to use.

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.